luizperes/studium/CONTRIBUTING.md

 # Contributing to Studium Engine

 This contribution guideline may change in the future.
-I'll make sure to highlight whatever new stuff for some period of time.
+I'll make sure to highlight whatever I consider new for some time.

 Please read this file fully and carefully, preferably before contributing.
 For any questions and suggestions, you may also file an issue.

 ## Bug reporting
 You are free to file issues on the repository if you find any bugs.
-You can also submit your own patches to the software, just take a look at the coding guidelines below.
+You can also submit your own patches to the software.
+That being the case, take a look at the coding guidelines below.

 ## Pull requests
-You can send your pull requests anytime with hotfixes for anything that I might not have noticed or anything that could improve this software.
+You may send your pull requests anytime with hotfixes for anything that I might not have noticed or anything that could improve this software.
 However, I would appreciate if you follow the following coding conventions which I have tailored to make the code more elegant and more readable.
 You may also notice that most